 But it shows it has never been more important to have experienced support and a property network who can access and finance below market value deals.

 At M3 we specialise in helping new investors and experienced developers profit from property.

-If you would like us to help source, secure and fund you a below market value property just contact us here.
+If you would like us to help source funds for a below market value property just contact us here.